- Amazon Product Finder Download

 Most products are just people slapping their brand’s logo on a generic product, or swapping out materials, and adding features…

 So if you can find a supplier that’s making generic versions of your ideal product, then you can simply put your own brand name and logo on it.
 That’s a perfect sign your product idea is an amazing option for selling on Amazon FBA.
 These types of products have what we call “private label potential.”

 We know how it feels before you get started selling on Amazon FBA.
 You usually think like, “Coleman is the only company making this particular piece of camping gear.”
 But in reality they’re just one of the biggest brand names out there.

 There are hundreds of other products just like them, sold by everyday normal people like you and me!

 All you need to do now is come up with some good packaging, design a great logo, and you’re ready to start selling.
+Then, once you’re ready, check out this guide to learn how to sell Amazon products on Facebook.
 Let’s assume you start generating $80,000 a month in revenue with this product, and you figure you’re making 20% percent profit from that monthly.
 You’ll quickly see that it’s a pretty significant income!

 Matt Clark is the Chairman and Co-Founder of Amazing.com, a serial entrepreneur, and investor.
 He’s been featured on Forbes, CNBC, and Entrepreneur.com.